 When thinking of a private health insurance exchange, you just think of a marketplace full of options.
 But that’s not it!
 There is a lot of work that goes behind the curtains, such as enrollment files, member maintenance files, plan data, billing data, and rating data.
+Electronic Data Interchange (EDI) is a crucial component for exchanging data for the healthcare industry as it heavily relies on EDI.
+Understanding how EDI 834 transactions work can help businesses streamline their operations and improve communication with their partners and clients.

 Brief History of EDI 834

-Defining EDI Benefit Enrollment and Maintenance
+Defining EDI 834 -Benefit Enrollment and Maintenance

 EDI 834 is a transaction set representing the Benefits Enrollment and Maintenance document.
 This transaction set is used by employers, government agencies, enrolling members, insurance agencies, union agencies, and others included in a healthcare benefits plan.
+The Health Insurance Portability and Accountability Act (HIPAA) requires that specific administrative processes, such as benefits enrollment and maintenance, must use standardized electronic transactions.

-Not to mention, that the EDI 834 file format was specified by the HIPAA 5010 standard for electronic exchange.
+Not to mention that the EDI 834 file format was specified by the HIPAA 5010 standard for electronic exchange.
 Other than new enrollments and plan subscriptions, 834 transactions may be used for –

 - Changes in any member’s enrollment.